-- Advanced treatment options, such as wound debridement, skin grafts, and hyperbaric oxygen therapy, can aid in the healing of difficult-to-treat diabetic sores
+- Advanced treatment options, such as wound debridement, skin grafts, and hyperbaric oxygen therapy, can aid in the healing of difficult-to-treat diabetic sores on lower legs.

 Understanding Diabetic Sores and Their Causes